AlissonBlaas/deel-autocomplete-challenge/questions.md

 2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?

+   - context is used to communicated deeply to the components, and shouldcomponentupdate can block the context propagation

 3. Describe 3 ways to pass information from a component to its PARENT.

 - as a props to the child component, using any global management state